emarsden/dash-mpd-rs/README.md

 }
 ```

-The experimental support for downloading content from an MPD manifest:
+To download content from an MPD manifest:

 ```rust
 use dash_mpd::fetch::DashDownloader;